 Before we begin combining the baking ingredients for our Italian cookie, adjust the oven rack to the middle of the oven.
 Preheat the oven to 350°F (175°C).

-Next, line a large rimmed baking sheet with parchment paper.
-Scatter 1 pound (about 3 cups) of almonds and roast in the oven as it is preheating for about 10 -15 minutes until fragrant.
+Next, line a large-rimmed baking sheet with parchment paper.
+Scatter 1 pound (about 3 cups) of almonds and roast in the oven as it preheats for 10 -15 minutes until fragrant.
 Transfer to a shallow bowl once they are done.

 To make the cookie dough